FAU-LAP/nomad_camels_toolbox/README.md

 # Changelog

+### 0.4.1
+Fixes:
+- fixed broken import of the modules methods

 ### 0.4.0
 - Can now recreate plots from CAMELS files using suitcase-nomad-camels-hdf5 version > 1.0.0

    Fully supports complex nested protocols and multiple plots with fits.

+   -- BROKEN -- use version 0.4.1

 ### 0.3.2
 - Display data as points and fits as dashed lines